rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### Get User

-Get user in Zoom account
+This action is used to get user in Zoom account.

 ##### Input